 Apples ripen late October to early November in upstate New York; peak flavor is October-December, and store well.
 The fruit is medium size, pale green and overlaid with deep dark red.

 King David trees are large, spreading, and bushy, and trees tend to bear early.
-Good tolerance to fire blight, cedar apple rust, and scab, though bitter pit is a problem especially with young trees.
+Good tolerance to cedar apple rust and scab, though bitter pit is a problem especially with young trees.
 Hardy to zone 5.
+Fireblight can be a problem further south.